 Readings for Monday Nov 27 pp 531-532

 Lecture 32.
 The Cosmic Microwave Background.
 PDF file

 Lecture 33.
 Cosmic Nucleosynthesis.
 PDF file

 Readings for Friday Dec 1 None.

 Lecture 34.
 The future of the univserse.
 PDF file

 - The clarity and logic and quality of explanation of your solution is part of the grade.
 Handing in confusing and/or rough work will result in full marks not being awarded.
 The graders have the authority to decide if a proposed solution to a problem does not sufficiently explain how and why an answer has been reached.

 Homework 1.
 PDF format.
 SEE EMAIL FOR Q1 CLARIFICATION

 Due Sept 14, 5 PM (see top of homework page for instruction).
 Homework 1 Solutions.
 PDF format.
-TO APPEAR.

 Homework 2.
 PDF format.